xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 - the first repair-facing mapping layer
 - the patch protocol

-This document is called **Final Freeze v1** not because all future work is over, but because the first formal atlas body has stabilized enough to be frozen as a reusable versioned core.
+This document is called **Final Freeze v1** not because all future work is over, but because the first formal Atlas body has stabilized enough to be frozen as a reusable versioned core.

 Future work should proceed through **patch mode**, not through silent rewriting of this core structure.

 ---

-## 1. Document Purpose
+## 1. Document purpose

 This document answers one question:

-> What is now stable enough to treat as the first formal atlas core?
+> What is now stable enough to treat as the first formal Atlas core?

 It is meant to support: